 I cite as example one particularly memorable client, who began a company almost quite literally in a closet of a parent firm.
 His fledgling business grew rapidly and within a few years it had established itself as the national leader in a heretofore undisciplined business category.
-They had a head start because they created a great brand that solidly addressed their customers’ needs, were excellent marketers and didn’t have to establish their own manufacturing plants.
+They created a great brand that solidly addressed their customers’ needs, were excellent marketers and didn’t have to establish their own manufacturing plants.
 But mostly, they had a superb leader who not only was able to dream big but wrap people into his vision of the future and inspire them to want to help him get there.
 They were a tight team that worked hard and played hard.
 They had a common cause.
 They trusted one another.
-And truly anything was possible as they forged a path into uncharted territory.
+And truly anything was possible as they forged a path into uncharted market territory.
 When the leader left (given broader responsibility higher up in “corporate”), the thread of trust he’d established dissolved.
-The new company president was a strong and capable manager (and certainly looked the part), but he did not have the the gift of leadership.
+The new company president was a strong and capable manager (and certainly looked the part) but didn't have the the gift of leadership.

 In his radio interview, Sinek mentioned Costco as an example of a company that invests in its people – often at the expense of Wall Street.
-I know nothing about Costco but can appreciate what he said.
-Time after time, I have seen senior managers break stride in their efforts to inspire employees because they didn’t "make plan” or because corporate suddenly decided to ship some of their jobs offshore.
+I know little about Costco but can appreciate what he said about them.
+Time after time, I have seen senior managers crash and burn in admirable efforts to inspire employees because they didn’t "make plan” and had to get tough or because corporate suddenly decided to ship some of their jobs offshore.

 “Leadership is an art,” Max De Pree once proclaimed in his powerful little book of the same name, the act of “liberating people to do what is required of them in the most effective and humane way possible.”